rclex/rclex/USE_ON_NERVES.md

 ## Prepare ROS 2 resoures

+Please start Docker first since Docker is used in this step.

 ```
 export ROS_DISTRO=foxy
 mix rclex.prep.ros2
 ```

+The above command extracts the ROS 2 Docker image and copies resources required for Rclex to the Nerves file system.

 ## Configure ROS 2 message types you want to use